haoxiang-xu/surface-editor/MAIN/development.md

   - `component`

 - `id` (TYPE: String, MAX LENGTH: 256)<span style="opacity: 0.64"> Should be unique, you must define this.
 This variable will be used in 2 cases:</span>
-  - <span style="opacity: 0.64"> When user click on your some context item, context menu will return to your componet this tag, so that you know how to handle this event</span>
+  - <span style="opacity: 0.64"> When user click on your some context item, context menu will return to your componet this id, so that you know how to handle this event</span>
-  - <span style="opacity: 0.64"> When you declare a sub context menu, you will use this tag for that. </span>
+  - <span style="opacity: 0.64"> When you declare a sub context menu, you will use this id for that. </span>
 - `label` (TYPE: String, MAX LENGTH: 25)<span style="opacity: 0.64"> (Optional) this label is optional since not every type of item will need this.
 For button type item, label will be the displaying text letting user know what function is this button.</span>
 - `sub_label` (TYPE: String) <span style="opacity: 0.64"> (Optional) this variable will displayed as a low opacity text after label</span>
 - `icon` <span style="opacity: 0.64">(Optional)</span>